databl/tools/app-registration/README_Secret Auth_Method.md

 ![fig3](fig3.png)
 fig3

-You will then see the status change to "Granted for 'tenancy name'"
+You will then see the status change to Granted for <tenancy name>